 Awards

-The distribution of cash prizes is as follows for overall Male and Female rankings:
+Independently of the races’ prizes, the distribution of cash prizes for Gran Canaria World Trail Majors series is as follows for overall Male and Female rankings:

 What about in the case of a tie?